 Pearl

-Saltwater Pearls: Saltwater Pearls also called Sea Pearls are produced by sea mollusks, which live in relatively shallow coastal waters at a depth of about 50 to 65 feet.
+Saltwater Pearls: Are produced by sea mollusks, which live in relatively shallow coastal waters at a depth of about 50 to 65 feet.
 They are found in the warmer regions on both sides of the equator.
 Historically the most important region has been the Persian Gulf.
 Which has produced the finest qualities, in rose and creamy white colour.
 The Gulf of Manaar, which lies between India and Sri Lanka was an ancient source of seed-pearl typically in a pink/red or yellow colour.
 Other important natural sources occur along the coasts of Madagascar, Myanmar ( formerly Burma ), the Philippines, many South Pacific Islands, Northern Australia, and the coasts of Central America.
 Saltwater Pearls are larger and considered superior to their freshwater counterparts, as such they are more expensive.

 History & Lore

-Birth of Venus - Carus JewelleryPearl, classified as an organic gemstone has been highly prized throughout history.
-The Romans believed that pearls were produced when drops of water fell on Venus the goddess of love.
-The birth of Venus is depicted in the famous Renaissance painting by Botticelli, which shows Venus being born in an oyster shell similar to Pearls.
-Pearls were seen as such a status symbol that the Roman Emperor Julius Caesar passed a law in the 1st century BC decreeing that only nobility could wear Pearls.
-In fact, Pearls were so valuable in ancient Rome that it is said that the Roman general Vitellius funded an entire military campaign from the sale of just one of his mother`s Pearl earrings.
+Birth of Venus - Carus JewelleryClassified as an organic gemstone, it has been highly prized throughout history.
+The Romans believed that they were produced when drops of water fell on Venus the goddess of love.
+The birth of Venus is depicted in the famous Renaissance painting by Botticelli, which shows Venus being born in an oyster shell.
+They were seen as such a status symbol that the Roman Emperor Julius Caesar passed a law in the 1st century BC decreeing that only nobility could wear Pearls.
+In fact, they were so valuable in ancient Rome that it is said that the Roman general Vitellius funded an entire military campaign from the sale of just one of his mother`s Pearl earrings.

 Famous Pearls